Q: What countries do you ship to?

 Q: Will the truck driver load my order into my studio space for me?

 A: The responsibility to unload the pallet/order rests on the receiver not the trucker.
 All orders shipped via freight will be dropped at the curb.
 Some freight companies offer inside delivery at an additional cost but this would usually be limited to putting the order inside the garage but not walking it downstairs into a basement.
-Any costs incurred from inside delivery will be charged to the customer.
+Any costs incurred from inside delivery will be charged to the customer - CAC is not responsible for any additional fees incurred outside of the quoted amount.

 Q: I live on a narrow street/top of a mountain/bottom of the ocean.
 Will the freight truck be able to get to me?